carpentries/instructor-training/episodes/18-management.md

 instructors have generated to deal with this issue:

-*   Before running a workshop, communicate its level clearly to everyone who's thinking of signing up by describing not only the topics that will be covered (e.g. plotting in R), but also the concrete skills that learners will have after the workshop (i.e. the learning objectives).
+*   Before running a workshop, communicate its level clearly to everyone who is thinking of signing up by describing not only the topics that will be covered (e.g. plotting in R), but also the concrete skills that learners will have after the workshop (i.e. the learning objectives).
     If you are upfront with participants that you will be spending time learning how `for` loops work, more